-Emily was born in Saint John but moved home from Halifax where she completed her bachelor of Public Relations at Mount Saint Vincent University in 2015.
-She focuses her communications efforts in the not-for-profit and small business sectors where she has the opportunity to create and implemente collaborative solutions for marketing and public relations initiatives.
+Emily was born in Saint John but moved home from Halifax where she completed her Bachelor of Public Relations at Mount Saint Vincent University in 2015.
+She focuses her communications efforts in the not-for-profit and small business sectors where she has the opportunity to create and implement collaborative solutions for marketing and public relations initiatives.

 Emily participated in the Rotary Exchange program where she lived in Lille, France.
 Additionally, she helped to host and introduce many exchange students from all corners of the world to the area.
-Emily is very happy to share her perspective and skill set with newcomers and is thrilled to work with the team at the Saint John Newcomers Centre.
+Emily is very happy to share her perspective and skillset with newcomers to Greater Saint John!